 It’s a fact: we all look forward to the school holidays.
-They’re a great time to relax, recuperate, and perhaps most importantly, spend time with family!
+They’re a great time to relax, recuperate, and most importantly, spend some quality time with family!
 But as we put our feet up and take a breather, the holidays can also be a fantastic opportunity for your child to keep on top of what they’ve been learning at school.

 What is holiday learning loss?